ORTHODONTIC GROWTH APPLIANCE THERAPY

 Is Holistic Orthodontic Treatment covered by Dental Insurance?

 This depends on your dental insurance coverage details and your needs.
 Growth appliance therapy is typically covered under the Orthodontic part of an insurance plan.
 Because Natural Dentist Associates is an out-of-network office, we can submit claims and accept reimbursement payments from PPO dental plans only.
 An estimate of insurance reimbursement is included in the treatment plan.

 Every patient is different, and every treatment plan is tailored to fit specific patient needs.
 Because of this, treatment cost can vary greatly.
 The good news is, once you have been evaluated by a doctor at Natural Dentist Associates, we will be able to provide you with a comprehensive treatment plan that outlines all associated costs specific to your individual needs.
 Pricing is comparable to traditional orthodontic treatment but provides a more permanent solution.

-Holistic orthodontists focus on whole body health and wellness.
+Holistic orthodontics focus on whole-body health and wellness.
 They understand how teeth and jaw structure and positioning can affect other aspects of a person’s health, and how orthodontic treatment can help with seemingly unrelated issues, such as sleep apnea, tmj dysfunction, headaches, posture problems, and other symptoms.

 What makes Natural Orthodontics different?

 Traditionally trained orthodontists use fixed braces to apply force, straightening crooked teeth.
 While this may create a straight smile, it can cause trauma to teeth from applied force, and retract teeth and jaws, creating small mouths with lack of space for the teeth and tongue.
 Holistic Orthodontists first look at structure and development, making sure to consider posture, breathing, tongue positioning, bite, and sleep in addition to straightening teeth.